ahmetaa/poppy/README.md

 Mphf generation is a very slow operation, therefore it is generally suggested storing the hash data once it is generated and using it from the storage afterwards.
 Dart implementation does not provide this functionality.

-This implementation is a variant of "Hash, displace, and compress" - CHD algorithm (http://cmph.sourceforge.net/papers/esa09.pdf).
-The novelty of this variant is that it does not apply integer array compression.
-Instead it stores the hash seed values in a byte array and uses layered structure for failed buckets.
-It uses slightly more space than it could (Some Mphf implementations can use only 2.5 bits), but generally this implementation is faster to generate and query.

 ### Usage example:
 	import 'package:poppy/mphf.dart';
 	...